 GE induction cooktops come with a little bottle of Cerama Bryte, but I prefer Weiman Glass Cook Top Heavy Duty Cleaner and Polish.
 Just squeeze a little of the cooktop cleaner, spread it around with a paper towel (not a scrubbing sponge!) and then wipe it off with a clean paper towel.
 Very easy and you have a new looking, sparkling cooktop every time.

 5. Heats food quickly.
-This is why so many cooks love induction cooking!
+This is why so many cooks love induction stove top cooking!

 Our purchase – a GE Profile 336" Black Electric Induction Cooktop